 Once lashes are dry, you can use a clean mascara brush to put the extensions in place.

 Which Soap To Use With Eyelash Extensions

 Oils can degrade the bond created by eyelash adhesives over time.
 So, when you’re showering, always take care to use oil-free soap solutions around the eyes.

-Also avoid creamy soaps as they can interfere with the adhesion capacity of the cyanoacrylate-based glue.
+Also, avoid creamy soaps as they can interfere with the adhesion capacity of the cyanoacrylate-based lash glue.
 It’s better to avoid body washes and soaps around your eyes to be on the safe side.

 You can also invest in a water-based face washing solution to maximize the retentiveness of lash extensions.

 Pro Tip: Turn to your back and rinse down the back instead of the front when shampooing or conditioning your hair to avoid oils in these products coming into contact with the lash glue.

 You can bathe on your own terms without worrying about lash extensions falling out.
 When taking a bath with salt or oils, simply avoid putting your head underwater to preserve your extensions.

 If you do dip your head underwater while taking a salt bath, make sure to cleanse your lashes after you’re done bathing to remove any leftover salt or oil residue from your lashes.

 Showering is a daily task for most people around the world.
 There’s no need to stop it once you get eyelash extensions.